 - The amount of damages paid

-- Did both drivers report the incident and your insurance company has accept liability for damages?
+- Did both drivers report the incident and your insurance company has accepted liability for damages?

-- Did both drivers report the incident, but your insurance carried denied liability for the damages (because they don’t feel you’re at fault)?
+- Did both drivers report the incident, but your insurance carrier denied liability for the damages (because they don’t feel you’re at fault)?

-- Did the other driver fail to make a claim against your insurance policy and there is there is no one to pay damages to regardless of liability?
+- Did the other driver fail to make a claim against your insurance policy and there is no one to pay damages to regardless of liability?